rust-lang/const-eval/promotion.md

 because the code could compile even without promotion (namely, if the result type is `Copy`).

-CTFE of implicitly promoted code must never fail to evaluate except of the run-time code also would have failed.
+CTFE of implicitly promoted code must never fail to evaluate except if the run-time code also would have failed.
 This means we cannot permit calling arbitrary `const fn`, as we cannot predict if they are going to perform an ["unconst" operation](const_safety.md).
 Thus, only functions marked